KEEPING CHILDREN SAFE IN OUR SCHOOLS

 Please see our school’s Safeguarding Policy and other areas of our website for further information.
 If you ever have concerns regarding a child’s welfare, do not hesitate to contact one of us.

-Online Safety is fundamental in our quest to keep children safe – at home and school.
-Online Safety is an integral part of the curriculum.
-Our school gives out regular information regarding Online Safety, how children should use the internet and other types of media safely and the risks if children have unrestricted access to sites they are too young for.
+E-Safety is fundamental in our quest to keep children safe – at home and school.
+E-Safety is an integral part of the curriculum.
+Our school gives out regular information regarding E-Safety, how children should use the internet and other types of media safely and the risks if children have unrestricted access to sites they are too young for.
 If a site has an age restriction, then it is there for the safety of all children.
-All of our pupils are expected to keep to our Online Safety Rules.
+All of our pupils are expected to keep to our E-Safety Rules.

 It is not a school’s position to tell parents how to raise their children – we are obliged however, to advise and share concerns around internet use as the internet can also open the door to a world our children should be protected from.

-If you would like further information regarding keeping your children safe on the internet, please see the Online Safety section of our website and our school’s Online Safety Policy.
+If you would like further information regarding keeping your children safe on the internet, please see the E-Safety section of our website and our school’s E-Safety Policy.

 Bringing and Collecting your Child from School